Durak-Git/EffectMacroTorg/README.md

 5.A macro to cancel the play of a destiny card from a player (NOT a COSM)</br>
 **game.effectMacroTorg.playerPlayback()</br>**
 Better if it's the last message in the log.
 Ask for recipient</br>

+6.Added a script that un-pool cards of players at the end of combat.
+(remove the flag)

 # ScreenShots are coming, somed defaults will be listed
 If you already created an exhaustive passive effect that handles the bonus, it could give bad values.</br>